rafa1906/ist-leic/tecnicofs/README.md

 Where a file with the name **filename** is created with permissions **permissions**.

-A more thorough overview of possible commands (delete, rename, read, write, ...) can be found in *assignment.md* (in portuguese).
+A more thorough overview of possible commands (delete, rename, read, write, ...) can be found in *assignment.pdf* (in portuguese).

 ## Academic details